A place to learn & share notes 📓

 theround is a collective of ELT writers who provide peer support and self publish their own work.
 Other ELT writers who self publish and can work with you to share your materials include Dorothy Zemach at Wayzgoose Press, and Walton Burns of Alphabet Publishing.

-Organizations for materials writers
+Organisations for materials writers

 Apart from MaWSIG itself which supports ELT materials writers, there are other organisations for writers which are worth knowing more about.